WildSphee/fly_brain_food/docs/science.md

 Read this honestly:

-* Light produces a genuine, reproducible differential — left and right separate by 1.22, and the sign reverses with the side.
+* Light produces a genuine, reproducible differential.
+Left and right separate by 1.22, and the sign reverses with the side.
 Thermal and taste move the output well clear of the null spread.
 * **Odor does not steer.** Full-strength unilateral odor separates left from right